OpenOmics/project-template/README.md

 This repository contains data and scripts for analyzing Project-123.

 Any data accompanying this project can be stored in the `data/` directory, while any scripts used to process the data can be stored in the `scripts/` directory.

+> [!NOTE]
-By default, any data or files added to the `data/` directory are ignored by git, so you can store large files or data here without worrying about them being uploaded to Github.
+> _**By default**, any data or files added to the `data/` directory are ignored by git due to our `.gitignore`, so you can store large files or data here without worrying about them being uploaded to Github._ If you would to upload a small data file (<5MB) to Github, you can stage the file using force, `-f`, option to the `git add`:
+> ```bash
+> # Stage file for commit
+> git add -f data/counts.tsv
+> # Commit the file to history
+> git commit -m "Adding small counts matrix"
+> ```

 <!--
 Please add some more information about the project here.
 This can be copied directly from the project description.
 Also please update any references to IC-123 to the correct project identifer.
 For example: NCBR-123, NHLBI-123, NIAMS-123, etc.